 Graphic Designer Salaries in Georgia

 According to the Bureau of Labor Statistics (BLS), the demand for graphic designers should increase and employment is expected to grow 13 percent between 2008 and 2018.
-Those with animation and website expertise will be preferred as the demand for interactive media projects increases.
+Those with animation and website expertise may be preferred as the demand for interactive media projects increases.
 There are 5,440 graphic designers in the state of Georgia.
 To join them, enroll in one of the following Georgia graphic design schools.
 In May 2009, designers in Georgia earned an hourly median wage of $20.96, or $43,590 per year, according to the BLS.
 Opportunities for graphic designers can be found statewide, but are most common in the metropolitan areas of Atlanta, Chattanooga TN-GA and Augusta-Richmond County GA-SC.

 Check out the list of Georgia graphic design schools to find a location that's most convenient for you.